 |GCE A-level||AAA or for students taking the Extended Project Qualification in the same year as their A2 exams, AAB at A level plus A in the EPQ.
 Applicants should offer at least two traditional, academic subjects.
 Dance, General Studies, Photography, Moving Images, Physical Education, Practical Art, Practical Music, Sports Studies and Textiles are not accepted subjects.|

-A wide range of equivalent international qualifications are considered, so please contact us if you require advice on equivalency.
+An equivalent standard in other qualifications approved by the University is considered, so please contact us if you require advice on equivalency.

 LNAT (Law National Admissions Test) is not required.